SHABIR-TECH/SHABIR-TECH/README.md

 ### Education
 - Graduated from high school in Afghanistan
 - Earned an English diploma
+- **Earned a Level 2 Diploma in Digital IT Skills** with Just IT Training in 2024
-- **Graduated from the Level 3 Data Technician Bootcamp Program** with Just IT Training
+- **Graduated from the Level 3 Data Technician Bootcamp Program** with Just IT Training in 2025

 ### Work Experience
 - **Customer Service Representative**, 7km Market (Odessa, Ukraine)